Robert Horry

-Early life, high school and college basketball
+Robert Keith Horry (/ˈɒri/ ORR-ee; born August 25, 1970) is an American former professional basketball player and current sports commentator.
+Horry was a member of seven championship winning teams and is considered to be one of the most clutch shooters in NBA history.
+He was given the nicknames "Big Shot Rob" for making big shots in playoff games and "Cheap Shot Rob" for dirty play.

+Early life

-Robert Horry was born in Harford County, Maryland; soon afterwards his father, Staff Sergeant Robert Horry Sr., divorced his mother, Leila, and moved to South Carolina.
+Robert Keith Horry was born on August 25, 1970, in Harford County, Maryland.
+Soon afterwards, his father, Staff Sergeant Robert Horry Sr., divorced his mother, Leila, and moved to South Carolina.
 Horry grew up in Andalusia, Alabama.
 Later, when Robert Sr. was stationed at Fort Benning, Georgia, the father and son met weekly.
+As a senior at Andalusia High School, Horry won the Naismith Alabama High School Player of the Year Award.

+College career

-As a senior at Andalusia High School, Horry won the Naismith Alabama High School Player of the Year award.
-At the University of Alabama, he played basketball for Coach Wimp Sanderson, and he was a teammate of fellow future NBA player Latrell Sprewell.
+Horry attended the University of Alabama, where he played college basketball for Coach Wimp Sanderson, and he was a teammate of fellow future NBA player Latrell Sprewell.
 At Alabama, Horry played from 1988 to 1992.
-He started 108 of the 133 games he played and helped the Tide win three SEC tournament titles and twice reached the NCAA's Sweet 16 round.
+He started 108 of the 133 games he played and helped the Tide win three Southeastern Conference (SEC) tournament titles and twice reached the NCAA's Sweet 16 round.
 Alabama compiled a 98–36 record during his four seasons.
-Horry set a school record for career blocked shots (282).
+He set a school record for career blocked shots (282).
 He was selected to the All-Southeastern Conference, the SEC All-Defensive and the SEC All-Academic teams.
-Years later Horry returned to the university to finish his degree and graduated in spring 2021.
+Years later, Horry returned to the university to finish his degree and graduated in spring 2021.